-- 316.1 For all competitions listed in the FIS Calendar, electronic timingekeeping devices homologated by FIS must be used.
-Electronic timing will always be supplemented by hand-timing as a backup system and the results crosschecked between the two systems.
+- For all competitions listed in the FIS Calendar, electronic timing devices homologated by FIS must be used.
+Electronic timing will always be supplemented by hand-timing as a backup system and the results cross-checked between the two systems.
 Competitions using timing equipment other than those on the homologated device list might not be considered for FIS points.
-All technical details related to the timing equipment specification, installation, timing and procedures are described in the FIS timing booklet. - 316.1.1 Level 0 requirements described in the FIS timing booklet applies to OWC, WSC, JWSC, U23 and WC.
-Level 1 requirements applies to all the other FIS events. - 316.2 If the electronic timing temporarily fails hand times will be used by correcting the average time difference which develops between the electronic timing and the hand-timing.
-If the electronic timing fails frequently or completely during the competition, the hand times will be used for all the competitors.
-When hand times are used to calculate results, the actual start times must be used. - 316.3 When using hand-timing, the time is taken when the competitor's first foot crosses the finish line.
+All technical details related to the timing equipment specification, installation, timing and procedures are described in the FIS timing booklet. - Level 0 requirements described in the FIS timing booklet applies to OWC, WSC, JWSC, U23 and WC.
+Level 1 requirements applies to all the other FIS events. - With hand timing the time will be taken when the toe of the first bootcrosses the finish line.
+The finish controller determines the correctness of passage across the finish line. - In the case of competitors falling as they cross the finish line, the competitors will be assigned their finish time as per articles 316.2 316.3.5 or 316.3.6 if all the parts of their bodies are moved across the finish line without any outside assistance.